 chat with Mac Daddy -- a man of few words who walks with his dog, Mac.
 We call him Mac Daddy because we don't really know him—or his name, but were once introduced to the dog, Mac.
 We crossed paths on the trail in the woods out by the railroad tracks.
 We said—isn't it a beautiful day.
 He said—yes it is.
 We said it was good to be out in the woods on such a nice day.
 He said he's been walking out in the woods on the trail for years.
 Said his wife grew up in the neighborhood.
 Said they courted out there -- all "kissie face and huggy bear."
 We parted with lingering laughs and silly smiles, giddy with conversation about what people you hardly know will tell you.
 Some still hang

 like ornaments, bright and red and shiny others make like polka dots, red on green, beneath the tree.
 The ones that fill the gutter line up like bowling balls in the automated return.
 Is it the imperfections, or it it because they're not already picked, in a bag, in a store?
 I wish it was my apple tree.
-Morning I HeARd the CaRDiNal siNGing before I saw it PerCHeD in the BiRcH tree a CAt LOOkiNG At mE, LOOkiNG at iT And, ONe MoRe SaP BUCket tHat MaKes ThrEE This is a throwback: a collage and poem I created a few years ago.
+Morning I HeARd the CaRDiNal siNGing before I saw it PerCHeD in the BiRcH tree tHen a CAt LOOkiNG At mE, LOOkiNG at iT And, ONe MoRe SaP BUCket tHat MaKes ThrEE This is a throwback: a collage and poem I created a few years ago.
 It's still one of my favorites.
 You can see I was starting to use sheet music in my work.

 It's also got a bit of shorthand mixed in: that line with the dot below it.
 Do you know what it means?
 Morning.
 That simple line with a dot = a word.
 Shorthand Shorthand is a symbolic writing system used by office clerks and secretaries before voice recorders were available.
 I'm not fluent in shorthand.
 It comes from a shorthand instruction book I found at a secondhand shop.
 The book has an index, so it's easy to pull a single word.
 It's like code writing because so few people still know shorthand.
 Don't you think it would be great for a secret diary or message?
 One big drawback, though, you'd have to learn shorthand to make it work.
 And the poem?
 I don't consider myself a poet, but sometimes I like to combine words with images to tell short stories.
 I don't remember now why I used upper and lower case letters for the poem, but it does make it interesting.
 If you'd like to write more, short poems could be a starting point.
 Not my hobby.
 Even if you don't stick with it, a new hobby might lead to something else.
 I haven't done much more with poetry, but the collage was the beginning of a lot more collage work.
 I now work entirely with sheet music and really like collage.
 Do you have a hobby that started while you were doing something else?
 We're all poets, even you(!) ...
 I think it was in middle school.
 The assignment was to memorize and recite a poem.
 I chose Robert Frost’s Stopping by Woods on a Snowy Evening.
 I think I liked it because it sounded poetic, but it also made sense to me.
 The poem isn't terribly long, and I practiced well enough to remember now that I felt pretty good when I sat down after my presentation.
 I can't say the exercise inspired me to write poetry, but I have churned out a few poems using the blackout poetry method.
-It's easy enough, and I've created a worksheet (2 pages) that makes it even easier if you want to give it a try.
-Chances are you've got some extra time on your hands, it's Poetry Month afterall, and given the circumstances we're all in, a little distraction goes a long way.
+Chances are you've got some extra time on your hands, it's Poetry Month after all, and given the circumstances we're all in, a little distraction goes a long way.
 Share the worksheet and invite someone to try it with you.
 Here’s what you do.
 Find a short story or article (a printed page from a newspaper, magazine, an old book, or something you've written).
 Read through the text and select an anchor word.
 Something that catches your attention.
 String together a few others words to form a thought or sentence.
 Be sure they read as traditional writing does.
 Left to right, top to bottom.
-Blackout the words outside of the words you circled and you’ve got a poem.
-Here’s one I did.
-It's remarkable how simple yet thoughtful is it ... don't you think?
-Now it’s your turn.